-Motivation: The motivation of this requirement is to enable more efficient use of network resources and more efficient routing by not maintaining context at the mobility anchor when there is no such need.
+Motivation: The motivation of this requirement is to enable more efficient routing and more efficient use of network resources by selecting an IP address or prefix according to whether mobility support is needed and by not maintaining context at the mobility anchor when there is no such need.

-This requirement addresses the problem PS5 as well as the related problem PS6 in Section 4.
+This requirement addresses the problem PS5 as well as the related problem PS6 stated in Section 4.

-- 5.3.
-IPv6 deployment - REQ3: IPv6 deployment
+5.3.
+IPv6 deployment

+REQ3: IPv6 deployment